kazee72/NotSoSecure/README.md

 The article talks about it more generaly but you will get the jist of what we are trying to do here.<br>
 In short, in our context brute forcing just means we try every possible combinations of allowed characters as the password until we find it.<br>
 As you can imagine this gets reaaally intense for our cpu really fast.<br>
-Meaning especially using modern hashing algorithms this approach is not exactly practical in the real world.
+Meaning especially using modern hashing algorithms this approach is not exactly practical in the real world.<br>
+I still decided to write an algorithm to see what my cpu can handle :).

+#### Python

+Once we have all the combinations of characters we need to hash them.<br>
+When a password is saved in a database or wherever it is usually (hopefully) not saved as a plain String but as a Hash.<br>
+To get said Hash we use a Hashing-Algorithm notably sha-256.<br>
+This hashing is what becomes our biggest hurdle when brute forcing since sha-256 has to be run hundreds of millions or even billions of times to hash every single combination.<br>
+Since python doesnt natively allow multithreading, due to the GIL (Global Interpreter Lock), we use multiprocessing instead.<br>